 This course is to be offered conjointly by the Department of French, Literature, and Culture and the Department of English, Culture, and Communication; it is to be team-taught by two professors, one from each of the departments.
 It will focus on comparisons of important aesthetic and cultural movements.
 Through analyses of representative texts in French Canadian and English Canadian literature, this course will familiarize students with important aesthetic concepts in each of what Hugh MacLennan famously labelled "the two solitudes," enabling students to trace connections and divergences between the two cultures.
 Specific texts and topics will change year to year but may include canonical writers (such as Roy, Yves Thériault, Margaret Atwood, Leonard Cohen), and topics such as nationalism, war, economics, religion, gender, and narrative form.

-Students are permitted entry into this course only if they have attained a 'C' in the second language Reading Comprehension examination or equivalent.
-This course is designed for students in the third or fourth years in Arts (or at the discretion of the Departments of English, Culture, and Communication and French, Literature, and Culture).
+This course is designed for students in the third or fourth years in Arts (or at the discretion of the Departments of English, Culture, and Communications and French, Literature, and Culture).
+One of the three bilingual courses offered.